MatthiasEb/neurovista_evaluation/README.md

 `docker build --tag nv1x16_eval .`

 ### Execution
-Specify (any) root directory of your data segments by
+Specify the directory of your data segments by

 `export DATA_DIR=YOUR_DATA_DIRECTORY`,